Motivating Effort with Information about Future Rewards

-Suppose that instead of setting a deterministic disclosure time, the principal discloses the task quality at Poisson rate $\kh{\lambda_H-\lambda_L}$ if the task has low quality.
-We first show that this \emph{Poisson disclosure} makes the agent neither optimistic nor pessimistic over time.
-Consider the event that the agent neither receives disclosure nor completes the task after a tiny $\Delta{t}$ amount of time.
+To sustain the agent's effort at the critical belief $\hat{\mu}$, the principal must prevent the belief from drifting downward.
+Consider the following policy: instead of setting a deterministic disclosure time, the principal discloses the task quality at Poisson rate $\kh{\lambda_H-\lambda_L}$ when the task has low quality.
+We first show that this \emph{Poisson disclosure} stabilizes the agent's belief over time.

+Suppose that the agent neither receives disclosure nor completes the task during a small time interval $\Delta{t}$.
 This event occurs with probability $\kh{1-\lambda_H\Delta{t}}$ if the task quality is high, and with probability if the task quality is low.
-Since the event occurs with the same probability under the two task qualities, Bayes' rule implies that the agent will not update his belief accordingly.
-In this way, ``no news is no news'', and the stationarity of the problem will be restored.
-That is, the Poisson disclosure plays the role of keeping silence in the stationary case analyzed in Section \ref{sec:bin}.
+Since the event occurs is equally likely under both task qualities, Bayes' rule implies that the agent does not update his belief.
+In this way, ``no news is no news'', and the stationarity of the problem is restored.
+Thus, Poisson disclosure plays the same role as keeping silence in the stationary case analyzed in Section \ref{sec:bin}.